patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form-control/form-control.md

 Form control can be applied to various input components, including text boxes, dropdowns/select lists, and text areas.

+## Usage
+While form controls are useful in providing feedback on user input, they don't need to be implemented for every input instance.
+Only use form controls when it is essential to convey information to the user.
+For example, if any string is valid for a text input, or any selection in a list is acceptable, form controls are not necessary.

 ## Variations
 While form control styles differ slightly depending on the component, they all use some combination of underlines, color, and icons to give users **feedback** on their inputs and selections.
 For example, if a user types an invalid string into a text box, the box changes state to indicate the error.